dissyskcl/starter-academic/content/authors/pr/_index.md

 # Interests to show in About widget
 interests:
-- Entanglement measures in many-body systems, Quantum Field Theory methods, Disordered many-body systems
+- Entanglement measures in many-body systems, QFT methods, Disordered many-body systems

 # Education to show in About widget
 education: